dwyl/product-roadmap/README.md

 but the universal fact is that very few people are living their _best_ life.
 For most people it's not their fault.
+The existing _systems_ for keeping us "on track" are _fundamentally_ broken.
-Billions of people have been lured into burning time on low-value entertainment activities such as watching TV or endlessly scrolling through social media apps instead of working on their personal goals.
+Billions of people have been lured into _burning_ time on low-value entertainment activities such as watching TV or endlessly scrolling through social media apps instead of working on their personal goals.

-For the single mom with 2 kids and 3 jobs to make ends meat who doesn't spend a single _second_ on entertainment
+> For the single mom with 2 kids and 3 jobs to make ends meet who doesn't spend a single _second_ on entertainment, our App will _still_ be able to help!
+In fact we have a

-The _reason_ most people are so _innefective_ at focussing energy on tasks that move toward our goals is that we don't have adequate _systems_ for maximising their personal effectiveness.
+The _reason_ most people are _innefective_
+at focussing their energy
+on tasks that move them toward a specific goal is that they don't have adequate _systems_ for maximising personal effectiveness.

 ## "_You do not rise to the level of your goals. <br /> You fall to the level of your systems._" <br />~ [James Clear](https://www.goodreads.com/quotes/9536717), Atomic Habits